-EGI-Engage started in March 2015, co-funded by the European Commission for 30 months, as a collaborative effort involving more than 70 institutions in over 30 countries.
+The EGI-Engage project started in March 2015, co-funded by the European Commission for 30 months, as a collaborative effort involving more than 70 institutions in over 30 countries.
 The project is coordinated by Tiziana Ferrari, Technical Director of the EGI Foundation.

 EGI-Engage aims to accelerate the implementation of the Open Science Commons by expanding the capabilities of a European backbone of federated services for compute, storage, data, communication, knowledge and expertise, complementing community-specific capabilities.

 INDIGO-DataCloud is an EU-funded project set up to develop a new cloud software platform for the scientific community.

 Coordinator: The National Institute for Nuclear Physics (INFN)

 EGI Contribution: support in interacting with the scientific communities and ensuring their requirements are addressed by INDIGO solutions; dissemination effort towards research communities; support in the INDIGO software release, quality assurance, and maintenance.

 AARC is an EC-funded project that has the goal of to developing an integrated cross-discipline Authentication and Authorisation Infrastructure (AAI) framework, built on production and existing federated access services.

 EGI contribution: leading the work on the analysis of the technical requirements as well as to operate an attribute provider, modelled by AARC, for the EGI community; communication effort.

 EDISON will define the Competences and Skills Framework, Body of Knowledge and model curriculum for the new profession of the Data Scientist.

 Coordinator: University of Amsterdam